-The responsibility to undertake environmental and social audit is the regulatory body which is the environmental protection authority/agency at various level.
-However, it can be carried out by the safeguard specialists of the PCU and verification can be done by an independent local and/or international consultant hired by the DPs.
-For the effective performance, the safeguard specialists of the federal and regional PCU, Woreda and zonal Focal persons, and other relevant exerts at woreda level, and Development Agents at kebele level should receive relevant environmental and social auditing training.
+On the other hand, environmental and social audit can be conducted by the regulatory body, which is the environmental protection authority/agency, at various level.
+However, it can be carried out by the safeguard specialists of the PCU and verification can be done by an independent local and/or international consultant hired by the Development Partners (DPs).
+For the effective performance, the safeguard specialists of the federal and regional PCU, Woreda and zonal Focal persons, and other relevant exerts at woreda level, and Development Agents at kebele level should receive relevant environmental and social auditing trainings.